netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

 ```

 Registering static content.
 <br> Next is the main configuration part of the Api-Gateway.
-It is consist of security configuration and OAuth2 client configuration.
+It consists of security configuration and OAuth2 client configuration.
 First OAuth2 client configuration is explained and then how it fits into Spring Security.

 #### OAuth2 Client Configuration